PeterWangIntel/crosswalk-website/Development-on-Tizen.md

 ## Build XWalk inside chroot.
 * You need to bake rpm once, because gbs creates chroot environment.
+ * If you don't want to run rpm (because it takes a lot of time), refer to Tips section.
 * If you bake rpm once and you don't change spec file, just build inside chroot.
 Don't waste time to bake rpm again.

 ### Build